Privately Funded Criminal Defence or Legal Aid

 - there are any other changes that may affect your eligibility.

-You authorise any lawyer who is acting for you, or who has acted for you, to give VLA information necessary for it to perform its functions under the Legal Aid Act 1978.
+Another condition of your grant is that you authorise the lawyer who is acting for you, or who has acted for you, to give VLA information necessary for it to assess your financial position and the merit of providing you with a Grant of Legal Assistance.

 How does my lawyer get paid?

-VLA pay your lawyer direct.
+VLA pays your lawyer directly.
 It is an offence for a private lawyer to ask you to pay any costs for legally aided work.